python-gino/gino/docs/engine.rst

     can only release the connection implicitly when the result data is found exhausted.

-    By immediately releasing connection, GINO may not release the related raw connection, in the case when the releasing connection is reusing raw connection of another parent connection.
+    By immediately releasing a connection, GINO may not release the related raw connection when the raw connection was reused from another parent connection.
 We'll get to this later.

 GINO also supports `implicit execution
 <https://docs.sqlalchemy.org/en/latest/core/connections.html#connectionless-execution-implicit-execution>`_